-The NSF-DOE Vera C. Rubin Observatory will produce the Legacy Survey of Space and Time (LSST), producing 11 data releases over the ten-year survey.
-The LSST Science Pipelines Software, the Optical Survey Pipeline Reduction and Analysis Environment (OSPRAE), will be used to create these data releases and to perform the nightly alert production.
-This paper provides an overview of the LSST Science Pipelines Software, describing the components and how they are combined to form pipelines.
+The NSF-DOE Vera C. Rubin Observatory will produce the Legacy Survey of Space and Time (LSST) and produce 11 data releases over the ten-year survey.
+The LSST Science Pipelines Software will be used to create these data releases and to perform the nightly alert production.
+This paper provides an overview of the LSST Science Pipelines Software and describes the components and how they are combined to form pipelines.